codeskyblue/gobuild/README.md

 	framework: revel

 For self define which file should be packaged.(excludes is not working now).
-Binary file is defaulted added, you don't need to worry about it.
+And binary file is defaulted added, you don't need to worry about it.

 	filesets:
 		includes: